TheAngryByrd/MiniScaffold/docsSrc/Tutorials/Getting_Started.md

 let myAge = 21
 ```

 ## Here is the path to downloading

     [lang=bash]
-    paket install MyLib.1
+    paket install MiniScaffold